Constrained regret minimization for multi-criterion multi-armed bandits: Lower bounds

 \section{Lower bounds}

-In this section, we will prove Theorems~\ref{thm:prob_incorrect_flag} and \ref{thm:lower_bound_pulls}.
-In the following subsections, we lower bound the probability of misidentifying a feasible instance as infeasible and vice-versa as well as lower bound the pulls of non-optimal arms for both feasible and infeasible instances.
-Specifically, Theorem~\ref{thm:prob_incorrect_flag} is proved in Subsection~\ref{sec:disambiguate} and the bounds in Subsections~\ref{sec:proof_feasible} and \ref{sec:proof_infeasible} imply Theorem~\ref{thm:lower_bound_pulls}.
+In this section, we will prove Theorems~\ref{thm:lower_bound_gaussian} and \ref{thm:prob_incorrect_flag}.
+To prove Theorem~\ref{thm:lower_bound_gaussian}, we will first prove a result which lower bounds the pulls of non-optimal arms when the arm distributions belong to a general distribution class and the attributes are not necessarily means.
+Theorem~\ref{thm:lower_bound_gaussian} is proved in Subsection~\ref{sec:gaussian_pulls}, Theorem~\ref{thm:prob_incorrect_flag} is proved in Subsection~\ref{sec:disambiguate}, and subsequent subsections provide the proof for the intermediate results.

 The proof technique to derive lower bounds for the constrained bandit setting is very similar to the technique used for standard stochastic bandit setting.
 We begin by stating some important results that will be used later in the proofs.